Home China Laws 2003 Page 14

 Chapter I General Provisions

-Article 1 This Law is enacted with a view to enhancing highway
+Article 1 This Law is enacted with a view to preventing and controlling

 construction.